ryan-rushton/ai-workspace/README.md

 1. Run `.venv/bin/activate`
 1. Install non torch deps `pip install -r requirements.txt`

+## Sharing models

+Because models take up a lot of space quick there is a top level `models` dir that should contain all the model safetensors which get shared.
+To symlink models simply run `sudo python bin/symlink_models.py` to put them in ComfyUi and fluxgym as necessary (requires sudo for windows to be installed).

 ## TODO

 - Script to bootstrap all apps.